ngonz232/Collective/README.md

 ## Gestures and Animations
 - Swipe left to delete posted event from list view (Delete button will show upon swiping left)
 - Zoom in animation to transition to the "Event Detailed View" upon clicking
+## Complex Features
+* Required stories
+   - (Sort/Filter) We will query all posted events in the event stream and then the user can do a sort and filter call to the DB to display them by nearest location or most recently posted.
+This counts as a complex feature because we are using multiple calls and steps
+* Optional Stories
+   - (Sort/Filter) User can use a search bar to search volunteers and events
+   - (Sort/Filter) The volunteers only appear in the list if they mark themselves as public (privacy settings)